Top

 If you are a parent of a child under Florida law but believe you're not the biological father of that child, then you have the right to challenge your paternity and discontinue paying child support.
 However, you need to have your case handled by an aggressive Coconut Creek family law attorney.

-Contact The Law Offices of Jonny Kousa, P.L. today to schedule a FREE consultation with our skilled paternity attorney in Coconut Creek!
+Get a Free Consultation: Contact Our Paternity Attorney in Coconut Creek today to schedule a FREE consultation with our skilled paternity attorney in Coconut Creek!

 • "Jonny is truly a champion of leagues in his profession."